kartik-v/bootstrap-star-rating/README.md

 _string_ the default caption text, which will be displayed when no caption is setup for the rating in the `starCaptions` array.
 This variable defaults to `{rating} Stars`, where the variable `{rating}` will be replaced with the selected star rating.</p>

 #### starCaptions
-_array_ the caption titles corresponding to each of the star rating selected.
+_array | function_ the caption titles corresponding to each of the star rating selected.
 Defaults to

     {
         0.5: 'Half Star',